 BA, University of Rhode Island, 1974

 Brian Porto joined the Vermont Law School faculty as assistant professor of law in fall 2007.
-He currently teaches Appellate Advocacy, Legal Writing, and Election Law at VLS and serves as deputy director of the Sports Law Institute.
+He currently teaches Appellate Advocacy, Legal Writing, Amateur Sports Law, and Election Law at VLS and serves as Director of the Sports Law Institute.
 He is a practicing attorney and served as judicial clerk to Associate Justice Denise R. Johnson of the Vermont Supreme Court, Judge William I. Garrard of the Indiana Court of Appeals, and Associate Justice William Johnson of the New Hampshire Supreme Court.